THE GODLY INSPIRED SOLUTION

 “The will of God will not take us where the grace of God cannot sustain us.” – Billy Graham

 The one question that troubles Christians the most is how to seek after God’s will.
 We know that all works which are done apart from God are vanity and futile labor; they do not count before God.
 The first step in seeking after God’s will is to cast aside our own opinions.
 Our prejudices often hinder God from revealing His will to us.
-Once a man has some prejudice, even if God were to show him His will, he probably would not be able to hear it or even be aware of it.
+Once a man has some prejudice, even if God were to show him His will, he probably would not be able to see it, hear it or even be aware of it.
 Furthermore, even if he were to be aware of God’s will, he would probably not do it.
 In my own experience, every time I do not understand God’s will, it is because I already have my own will.Most times our own intentions are hidden in the deepest part of our hearts.
 If I do not remove my own self-will, there will be many difficulties in seeking after the Lord’s will.
 As soon as our self-will is removed, God will show us His will.Self-will must be removed before God’s will can be known.
 Our heart is very deceitful and wicked.
 Sometimes we seek after God’s will superficially, but within we are full of self-will and pride because our one great goal is to please ourselves.Sometimes when we kneel down, we say with our mouth, “Lord, show me Your will.
 I am willing to obey Your will.”
 But in our heart we are not willing and would not agree.
 Sometimes we pray with our mouth, “Father, Your will be done.
 I want only to seek after Your will.”
 Apparently the heart sympathizes with the mouth and is willing to do God’s will, but in the deepest part of our heart there is another intent which seeks for our own will.
 If we are not genuine in seeking after God’s will, we will not receive the revelation of God’s will.
 We may console ourselves by saying, “I have obtained God’s will,” but what we have probably obtained is a product of our mind and a counterfeit of His will!